Clinacuity/CliniDeID/README.md

 The project can be run from within IntelliJ with an included run configuration.
 It needs 28 GB heap space to run.

-## Running CliniDeID

-Generating pre-built zip archives for distribution:

-Models are separate from the repository due to size.
-They must be downloaded and placed into the data/models directory.
-There should be mira and svm folders within data/models. folder mira mira/mira-U3-FullSplit

-folder  svm
-svm/svmModel-U3-FullSplit
-svm/svmMap-U3-FullSplit

 You will need trained models for the machine learning modules in CliniDeID.
+They must be downloaded and placed into the data/models directory, in mira (for mira-U3-FullSplit) and svm (for svm/svmModel-U3-FullSplit and svm/svmMap-U3-FullSplit) folders.
 Instructions and scripts on how to train your own models can be found in the ensembleTraining folder.
 Models were pre-trained with training subsets of the 2006 i2b2 de-identification challenge annotated corpus (https://portal.dbmi.hms.harvard.edu/projects/n2c2-2006/), the 2014 i2b2/UTHealth de-identification challenge annotated corpus (https://portal.dbmi.hms.harvard.edu/projects/n2c2-2014/) and 2016 CEGS N-GRID n2c2 de-identification challenge annotated corpus (https://portal.dbmi.hms.harvard.edu/projects/n2c2-2016/).
 They can be used **only for non-commercial applications** and downloaded from:
 (Note that currently the RNN module is disabled)
 | Model | File name | Download link |
 | ------ | ------ | ------ |